SparshChaurasia/WirelessQuizBuzzerSystem/README.md

 ### 2. Upload Code
 1. Download the Arduino IDE and install the ESP8266 board manager on it
 2. Upload the *client.ino* file in the ESP8266/client folder
+3. Change device id for each buzzer module